- Home

 What is the evidence?

-There is growing scientific evidence of a positive link between spiritual practices and health.
-They have been shown to reduce stress, instil peace and improve ability to manage challenges.
+There’s growing scientific evidence of a positive link between spiritual practice and health.
+It has been shown to reduce stress, instil a sense of peace and improve the ability to manage challenges.

 Meditation and Relaxation Podcast